BIATeam/BIADocs/docs/40-DeveloperGuide/60-TranslationServerSide.md

             modelBuilder.Entity<NotificationTranslation>().Property(m => m.Description).IsRequired().HasMaxLength(256);
         }
     ```
-  * in case of data to enter at migration add the translation in all language in this fonction:
+  * in case of data to enter at migration add the translation in all language in this function:
     * increment the id of 100 when changing of entity (in case of adding language in the future)
-    * exemple of adding notification Type translation in French, spanich and german.
+    * example of adding notification Type translation in French, spanish and german.
     ``` csharp
             modelBuilder.Entity<NotificationTypeTranslation>().HasData(new NotificationTypeTranslation { NotificationTypeId = 1, LanguageId = LanguageId.French, Id = 101, Label = "Tâche" });
             modelBuilder.Entity<NotificationTypeTranslation>().HasData(new NotificationTypeTranslation { NotificationTypeId = 1, LanguageId = LanguageId.Spanish, Id = 102, Label = "Tarea" });